What is it: Junketsu no Maria (Maria the Virgin Witch)

 Synopsis and Context

 Junketsu no Maria, also known as Maria the Virgin Witch, is an anime that stands out for its engaging narrative and unique themes.
-Set in medieval France during the Hundred Years' War, the story revolves around Maria, a young witch who possesses exceptional magical abilities.
-Maria is a complex character who fights to protect the innocent and maintain peace in a world full of conflict.
-Her determination not to get involved in war and her aversion to violence make her an intriguing figure who challenges the social and religious norms of the time.
-The series explores issues of morality, faith and the role of women in a male-dominated society, offering a fresh and provocative perspective on witchcraft and war.
+Set in medieval France during the Hundred Years' War, the story revolves around Maria, a young witch with exceptional magical abilities.
+Maria is a complex character who struggles to protect the innocent and maintain peace in a world rife with conflict.
+Her determination not to get involved in war and her aversion to violence make her an intriguing figure, challenging the social and religious norms of the time.
+The series explores questions of morality, faith, and the role of women in a male-dominated society, offering a fresh and provocative perspective on witchcraft and war.

 Anime Production